All you need to know to plan the perfect vacation in Ireland with kids: practical tips and advice from an Ireland resident and mum of 2

 We are avid home swappers ourselves and we know many other people around the country who make their house available for swaps.

-If you are travelling with kids, staying in a house that is fully equipped for little ones is guaranteed to make your holiday easier.
 If you are not sure if a home exchange is for you, you can read our family guide to home swapping with kids, with details of what home swapping as a family means.

 I is for Internet

-Internet and wifi are widely available in Ireland with the notable exception of some rural areas where coverage can be inconsistent.
 Hotels and B&Bs usually are equipped with free wifi but if you are driving, don’t rely on the GPS on your phone as it is likely to let you down.

-For the same reason, if travelling with kids you want to make sure you have entertainment that doesn’t depend on an active internet connection – a great excuse to cut down on screen time!
+For the same reason, if traveling with kids you want to make sure you have entertainment that doesn’t depend on an active internet connection – a great excuse to cut down on screen time!

 J is for Jig